bug-vt/openCV_junior/index.md

 ---
 # Qualitative results
 ## **1. Experiment set up**
-Certain well-defined feature points was manually selected using a SIFT detector for this testing.
+Key points and features were generated using SIFT detector/descriptor for this testing.
 The correctness of the descriptor was evaluated by the following 3 tests.
  1. Descriptors with matching feature points where two images are differed by translation (Figure 4)
  2. Descriptors with matching feature points where two images are differed by rotation (Figure 5)
  3. Descriptors with matching feature points where two images are differed by different points of view (Figure 6)